Dover Water Resources Information

 - Implementation of the Second Phase of the Kleinfelder Water Quantity Study (Hydrology Study) and continue data collection at monitoring wells.

-- Obtain consulting services to assist and guide the Town of Dover in understanding all of its short and long-term options to ensure the reliability and predictability in the delivery of high quality groundwater resources.
+- Continue consulting services to assist and guide the Town of Dover in understanding all of its short and long-term options to ensure the reliability and predictability in the delivery of high quality groundwater resources.

 Frequently Asked Questions